 5. Clarify roles and responsibilities

 Staff involved in health and safety should have a clear understanding of their roles, responsibilities and level of authority.
 Consider who will have overall responsibility for the implementation and maintenance of the OHSMS, and for reporting to top management on progress.
-Maybe start with the Responsibilities of Directors and Senior Managers.
+You could start with the Responsibilities of Directors and Senior Managers.

 6. Consider risks and opportunities